masamatt/mjo_eq-wave_model/README.md

 #### V.i Primitive Equation Model
 The governing equations for the primitive equation (PE) model are presented in [Sec 2.1](https://github.com/masamatt/mjo_eq-wave_model/blob/master/docs/mtm_thesis_sec_2.1.pdf).
 These equations in (`xi`, `y`, `z`)-space are separated into horizonal (`xi`, `y`) and vertical (`z`) structure equations in [Sec 2.2](https://github.com/masamatt/mjo_eq-wave_model/blob/master/docs/mtm_thesis_sec_2.2.pdf).
 In
 [Sec 2.3](https://github.com/masamatt/mjo_eq-wave_model/blob/master/docs/mtm_thesis_sec_2.3.pdf) the prescription of the diabatic forcing term for the horizontal structure problem is given.
-Assuming steady-state conditions in a reference frame translating [App C](https://github.com/masamatt/mjo_eq-wave_model/blob/master/docs/mtm_thesis_xi_coord.pdf) at a constant speed with the prescribed diabatic forcing, the horizontal structure equations are solved in [Sec 2.4](https://github.com/masamatt/mjo_eq-wave_model/blob/master/docs/mtm_thesis_sec_2.4.pdf).
+Assuming steady-state conditions in a reference frame translating at a constant speed ([App C](https://github.com/masamatt/mjo_eq-wave_model/blob/master/docs/mtm_thesis_xi_coord.pdf)) with the prescribed diabatic forcing, the horizontal structure equations are solved in [Sec 2.4](https://github.com/masamatt/mjo_eq-wave_model/blob/master/docs/mtm_thesis_sec_2.4.pdf).

 > The solution can be considered as the primitive equation generalization of the simplest MJO model involving the first
 > baroclinic mode response to a moving planetary scale heat source under the long-wave approximation (Chao, 1987).<sup>[\[3\]](#3)</sup>